Unearthing Large Scale Domain-Specific Knowledge from Public Corpora

-Based on the proposed method, we have formed a high-quality knowledge dataset \knowledgepile, which maintains about 900GB disk and 300B tokens~(using Llama2 tokenizer).
-As shown in Figure~\ref{tab:data_comparetion}, comparing with other datasets in academic and mathematical reasoning domains, we have acquired a large-scale, high-quality knowledge dataset at a lower cost, without the need for manual intervention.
-Through automated query bootstrapping, we efficiently capture the information about the seed query. \knowledgepile~not only covers mathematical reasoning data but also encompasses rich knowledge-oriented corpora spanning various fields such as biology, physics, etc., enhancing its comprehensive research and application potential.
+Based on~\querycc, we have formed a high-quality knowledge dataset~\knowledgepile, which maintains about 735GB disk and 188B tokens~(using Llama2 tokenizer).
+As shown in Figure~\ref{tab:data_comparetion}, comparing with other datasets in academic and mathematical reasoning domains, we have acquired a large-scale, knowledge-related dataset at a lower cost, without the need for manual intervention.
+Through automated query expanding, we efficiently capture the information about the seed query.~\knowledgepile~not only covers mathematical reasoning data but also encompasses rich knowledge-oriented corpora spanning various fields such as biology, physics, etc., enhancing its comprehensive research and application potential.